lucgauthier/einkdashboard/README.md

 Now, you can make changes to the template and see the result in a browser at [http://localhost:8080/generatePage](http://localhost:8080/generatePage).

 I used NSSM to host the node app as a windows service on my home server box.
+Now I use Docker to run the service on a Ubuntu VM.

 #### Running server with Docker